ipfabric/docs/docs/IP_Fabric_Settings/administration/users.md

 To add a new user, click **+ Add local user**, fill out the **User Profile** form and click **Create user**.

-To access IP Fabric, the new user has to have one or more **Roles** assigned.
+To access IP Fabric, the new user must have one or more **Roles** assigned.

 Users with no **Roles** assigned will get the `API_INSUFFICIENT_RIGHTS` error upon logging in or accessing the API.